Second Battle of Ream's Station

 The Second Battle of Ream's Station (also Reams or Reams's) was fought during the siege of Petersburg in the American Civil War on August 25, 1864, in Dinwiddie County, Virginia.
 A Union force under Maj.
 Gen. Winfield S. Hancock began destroying part of the Petersburg Railroad, which was a vital supply line for Gen. Robert E. Lee's Confederate army in Petersburg, Virginia.
 Lee sent a force under Lt.
-Gen. A. P. Hill to challenge Hancock and the Confederates were able to rout the Union troops from their fortifications at Reams Station.
+Gen. A. P. Hill to challenge Hancock and the Confederates were able to rout the Union troops from their fortifications at Ream's Station.
 However, they lost a key portion of the railroad, causing further logistical difficulties for the remainder of the Richmond-Petersburg Campaign.

 Background

 As the siege of Petersburg began to take hold, Union Lt.
 Gen. Ulysses S. Grant continued to look for ways to sever the railroad links supplying the city of Petersburg, Virginia, Confederate Gen. Robert E. Lee's army, and the Confederate capital of Richmond.
 One of these critical supply lines was the Petersburg Railroad, also called the Petersburg and Weldon Railroad, which led south to Weldon, North Carolina, and connected to the Wilmington and Weldon Railroad which led to the Confederacy's only remaining major port, Wilmington, North Carolina.
 In the Battle of Jerusalem Plank Road (June 21–23, 1864), Maj.
 Gen. Winfield S. Hancock's II Corps was able to destroy a short segment of the Weldon before being driven off by the Third Corps of Gen. Robert E. Lee's Army of Northern Virginia.

 In the Battle of Globe Tavern (August 18–21), Maj.
 Gen. Gouverneur K. Warren's V Corps with reinforcements from the IX Corps destroyed miles of track and withstood strong attacks from Confederate troops under Gen. P.G.T.
 Beauregard and Lt.
 Gen. A.P.
 Hill.
 This Union victory forced the Confederates to carry their supplies 30 mi by wagon to bypass the new Union lines that were extended farther to the south and west.
 However, this was not yet a critical problem for the Confederates.
 A member of Lee's staff wrote, "Whilst we are inconvenienced, no material harm is done us."

 General Grant wanted the Petersburg Railroad closed permanently, destroying 14 mi of track from Warren's position near Globe Tavern as far south as Rowanty Creek (about 3 mi north of the town of Stony Creek).
 He assigned the operation to Hancock's II Corps, which was in the process of moving south from their operation north of the James River at the Second Battle of Deep Bottom.
 He chose Hancock's corps because Warren was busy extending the fortifications at Globe Tavern, although his selection was of troops exhausted from their efforts north of the James and their forced march south without rest; Hancock himself continued to suffer lingering effects from his wounds at the Battle of Gettysburg in 1863.
 Grant augmented Hancock's corps with the cavalry division of Brig.
 Gen. David McM.
 Gregg.